 We carried on until we reached the lookout post, where we spotted dozens of seals.
 On the way back down the beach, we saw a sleeping seal, another animal that looks out of place on sand.
 We must have missed him the first time.
 He looked happy enough, anyway.

-That steep decline on the way to the beach had now become a steep incline back to the car.
-The wind was howling against us, and despite having the smallest legs it was Gemma that found the climb easiest, with Dad and I having to take a few stops on the way up.
-I imagined the penguin getting his revenge by taking a photo of us and saying ‘Not as easy as it looks, is it?’.
+The steep decline on the way to the beach soon becomes the steep incline back to the car.
+Dad and I had to take a few pit stops on the way back up, and I had images in my head of the penguin photographing us and saying “Not as easy as it looks, is it?”

 A good few days well spent in the South East, we moved on to swim with sharks in Invercargill the very next day.